zju-vipa/awesome-neural-trees/README.md

 - ***Tree regularization***
   - **"Beyond Sparsity: Tree Regularization of Deep Models for Interpretability"**, AAAI, 2018
-    - Mike Wu, Michael Hughes, Sonali Parbhoo, Maurizio Zazzi, Volker Roth, Finale Doshi-Velez *(a complexity penalty function that aims to optimize the deep model for interpretability and human-simulatability)*
+    - Mike Wu *et al.* *(a complexity penalty function that aims to optimize the deep model for interpretability and human-simulatability)*
     - [[Paper]](https://ojs.aaai.org/index.php/AAAI/article/view/11501) [[Code]](https://github.com/dtak/tree-regularization-public)
   - **"Regional Tree Regularization for Interpretability in Deep Neural Networks"**, AAAI, 2020
     - Mike Wu *et al. (extended work of tree regularization that encourage a deep model to be approximated by several separate DTs specific to pre-defined regions of the input space)*